 - Command Line Interface (CLI) accessible locally via the serial port (provides access to the Setup Console portion of the CLI which requires the additional "Setup" password to gain access) or remotely using SSH.
 This interface is used for management of the modules.
 This interface must be accessed locally via the serial port to perform the initial module configurations (IP address, DNS server, gateway, and subnet mask) and placing the modules into the Approved mode.
-Management of the module may take place via SSH or locally via the serial port.
+When the module has been properly configured, this interface can be accessed via SSH. management of the module may take place via SSH or locally via the serial port.
 Authentication is required before any functionality will be available through the CLI. - Management Console a graphical user interface accessible remotely with a web browser that supports TLS10.
 This interface is used for management of the modules.
 Authentication is required before any functionality will be available through the Management Console.

-When managing the module over the CLI, COs and Users both log into the modules with administrator accounts entering the "standard", or "unprivileged" mode on the SG900.
+When managing the module over the CLI, COs and Users both log into the modules with administrator accounts entering the "standard", or "unprivileged" mode on the SG600.
 Unlike Users, COs have the ability to enter the "enabled", or "privileged" mode after initial authentication to the CLI by supplying the "enabled" mode password.
 Additionally, COs can only enter the "configuration" mode from the "enabled" mode via the CLI, which grants privileges to make configuration level changes.
 Going from the "enabled" mode to the "configuration" mode does not require additional credentials.
 The details of these modes of operation are found below in Table 8.